 An echocardiogram, or ultrasound of the heart, provides precise information about heart valves, blood flow, chamber size and contractions.
 Completely painless and non-invasive, ultrasounds usually require some sedation because the patient must remain completely still.

 Kiln Creek Animal Care employs advanced imaging technologies operated by board-certified veterinary radiologists, guaranteeing the highest quality of care for our patients.

 Schedule a Veterinary Ultrasound Appointment

-To schedule a consultation or to learn more about our ultrasound services, call us at 757-886-1300.
+To Make An Appointment or to learn more about our ultrasound services, call us at 757-886-1300.